John Howard Chester was born on Boxing Day 1941 in North Fitzroy, Victoria, Australia.

 Chester formed a more permanent Chessmen lineup in 1961 with Les Stacpool (guitar), Bert Stacpool (piano), Frank McMahon (bass) and Graeme Trottman (drums).
 Mike Lynch replaced Trottman in 1962.

 Johnny released his first single, Hokey Pokey, in 1961, and its success established him as a national pop identity.

-For 12 months after the tour, Johnny worked the pop scene throughout Australia then starred in Teen Scene – an ABC television series – for six months.
+For 12 months after the tour, Johnny worked the pop scene throughout Australia then starred as the host of Teen Scene – an ABC television series – for six months.

 In late 1965 he accepted the position as associate producer of a new Melbourne pop television show, Kommotion, remaining with the program until September 1966 when he joined Melbourne radio 3UZ as a midnight-to-dawn announcer.

 The Chessmen maintained their own career at the same time, recording four instrumental singles and an album for W&G between 1963 and 1966.
 The singles were The Rebel (1963), Rock and Roll Music (1964), Wild Little Willie (1965) and Bop-a-Lena (1966).

 Chester retired from his on-air DJ gig in 1969 and moved into the program department of the station.

 Johnny returned to the Australian charts in 1971 with the single Gwen (Congratulations).
 He continued recording through the 70s and 80s, moving into the country music scene.